 Housing & Delivering E-Books or Other Online Products

 If you plan to sell e-books or other products online, you will not only need a payment processor (e.g., Paypal), but also a service that stores and automatically delivers your products with every sale.
 I personally use Send Owl to manage my e-book sales.
-It sports a clean and modern design, is reliable, affordable, and easy to use, readily integrates with Paypal and Stripe, is optimized for conversions, and makes it easy to sell from my own website.
+It sports a clean and modern design, is reliable, affordable, and easy to use, readily integrates with Paypal and Stripe, is optimized for conversions, and makes it easy to sell digital products from my own website.

 Email List/Marketing Service

 Often called an “email list,” email subscriptions give you instant access to your readership, allowing you to inform them of all your blog’s new content and promotions.
 Personality Junkie now has nearly 40,000 subscribers, which means that every time we publish a new post or e-book, 40,000 folks can be quickly notified by email!
 An email list makes you less dependent on the search engines (which are notoriously finicky) to bring traffic to your blog.
 It is also more effective and versatile than simply using an RSS feed service (e.g., Feedburner), with “autoresponders” being one of an email list’s biggest advantages.
 Autoresponders are messages that you schedule to be sent to your readers automatically in whatever way you wish.
 This helps you maintain regular contact with them and reminds them of your blog, even when you’re not publishing new posts (pretty brilliant concept huh!).
 I use and highly recommend Get Response as my email service provider.
 Get Response is a well-established company with all the latest features, not to mention substantially lower monthly fees than competitors like Mail Chimp and Aweber (both of which I trialed before finally settling on Get Response).
 Get Response is also very user-friendly and comes with a 30-day free trial.